M. Johansen, PhD (Director)—public management

 The practicum is designed to place individuals in a setting where they compare organizational structures and processes; study leadership styles, sources of power, and communication strategies; differentiate between types of clients and sources of funding; discuss measures of organizational success; and develop specific skills.
-The location of the practicum varies according to the student's past work experience and his or her learning goals.
+The location of the practicum varies according to the student's past work experience and learning goals.
 In some cases a practicum placement in one organization may be modified to become work on a project in another part of the organization.
 Students are encouraged to undertake a practicum that will stretch and extend their knowledge and skills.

 The program welcomes a diversity of professional and educational backgrounds and sees these as contributing to the learning environment.
 Classes are taught in the evenings to accommodate the schedules of students working full-time.

 MPA candidates must complete 24 credit hours of core requirements, 6 credit hours of electives, 3 credit hours of practicum, and 6 credit hours of capstone.
 The student must earn at least a grade of B in the practicum and in both capstone courses to graduate and must maintain a B average in all other classes.

 Up to nine graduate credits may be counted toward the degree with approval.
 Call the PUBA program office for additional information.

 The Certificate in Public Administration